 You can learn more about the Belle Meade Country Club Employee Scholarship here.

 7. Belmont University Commercial Music Showcase Scholarship

-Belmont University offers high school seniors, college freshmen, sophomores or juniors the opportunity to apply for the Commercial Music Showcase Scholarship.
-Students must attend Belmont University and be enrolled as a commercial music major.
-Commercial music majors are trained to perform, compose, arrange, produce and sell the music that Nashville’s reputation was built on.
-The scholarship was established by the LifeWorks Foundation to assist students who are seeking careers in commercial music.
+The Commercial Music Showcase Scholarship is available to high school seniors, college freshmen, sophomores or juniors.
+Students must attend Belmont University and enrolled as a commercial music major.
+Commercial music majors are trained to perform, compose, arrange, produce and sell music.
+The scholarship was established by the LifeWorks Foundation.
+It assists students who are seeking careers in commercial music.